emerging-welfare/ie-tools-test-on-India-b1/README.md

 ## Notes

-spacy.py under NERTools code is yet incomplete. (planned as Tool 2).
-But the running Ipython notebook is ready!
+spacyner.py is not incorporated into the NERTools yet (planned as Tool 2).
+For now it can be run standalone.
+Also the Ipython notebook is ready!

 The test data and stanford pretrained models used as default are available in the project.

 ## References